sa06/prometheus-pushgateway/README.md

 Ok, now we can add Grafana boards for visualization and everything looks normal:
 ![Grafana](./doc/images/grafana1.png)

-Now, let's stop one of the services.
-As we can see, one of the metrics we have "is lying" to us:
+Now, let's stop one of the services (app1).
+As we can see, one of the metrics "is lying" to us:
 ![Grafana](./doc/images/grafana2.png)

 The reason is that Pushgateway will not remove any metrics.
 Even if our service is stopped we can see that Pushgateway has metrics for it: